emirkagantas/Banksim/README.md

-# BankSim – Banking Simulation Project
+# BankSim â€“ Banking Simulation Project

 ##  Overview
-**BankSim** is a .NET Core–based banking simulation project with a modular architecture.
+**BankSim** is a .NET Coreâ€“based banking simulation project with a modular architecture.
 It supports core banking features such as account management, transactions, currency conversion, and invoice payments.
 The solution also includes a **separate Invoice.API** service for managing and paying utility bills.